aws-samples/aws-migops-guidance/User Guide/migration-spaces.md

 1. Look for an email with the title *You've been invited to join the *name\-of\-the\-migration\-space* migration space*\.

    Don't reply to the email\.
 Instead, choose the hyperlinked word **Respond** in the body of the email\.
-Choosing **Respond** takes you to the **Pending actions** page in the AWS MigOps console\.
+Choosing **Respond** takes you to the **Pending actions** page in the Migration Hub console\.

-   If you know you've received an invitation but don't see the invitation email, go to the AWS MigOps console, and choose **Pending actions** in the navigation pane\.
+   If you know you've received an invitation but don't see the invitation email, go to the Migration Hub console, and choose **Pending actions** in the navigation pane\.

 1. In the **Invitations** tile, choose the radio button next to the invitation that you want to accept or reject\.